Fixed vs. Non-fixed VoIP: What Are They and What’s the Difference?

 - Easy to scale and find a plan that works for you—regardless of your business’s size

-Non-fixed VoIP FAQ
+Non-fixed and fixed VoIP FAQ

 What is a non-fixed VoIP used for?